Few B2B marketing topics lead to swords being drawn faster than gated content. Marketers

 would a

-non-leader, because leaders get plenty of attention from other sources.
-Also, if you're
+non-leader, because leaders get plenty of

-if you already know who all your customers are (with factors like turnover and reachability via
+since you already know who all your customers are (with factors like turnover and reachability via

 other channels relevant here).